gustavo-andres/swapi-rebel-code-generator/README.md

   }
   ```
 - **Note:**
-  The output above can be a combination of digits and numbers.
+  The output above can be a combination of letters and numbers.
 - **Note:**
   Record the mapping methods and all intermediate outputs (the letter derived from `episode_id`, the calculated digit, and the first letter of the planet name) that lead to the final secret code.